KratosMultiphysics/CoSimIO/docs/tutorials/cpp/basic_data_exchange_with_kratos.md

 Furthermore it is required to compile Kratos which is described [here](../../kratos_build.md).

 ## Connecting to Kratos
-Instead of connecting two instances of the same code as shown in [this tutorial](../cpp/integration_co_sim_io.md#connecting-and-disconnecting), here one instance is connected to Kratos.
+Instead of connecting two instances of the same code as shown in the [previous tutorial](../cpp/integration_co_sim_io.md#connecting-and-disconnecting), here one instance is connected to Kratos.
 For this we use the same code from the previous tutorial.

 For connecting to Kratos it is very important to have in mind that Kratos also uses _CoSimIO_, so its python interface reflects the API of the _CoSimIO_.
 So we may create a python script for connecting and disconnecting in a similar way described in the [python tutorial](../python/integration_co_sim_io.md):